kentshenlim/chem-store-inventory/README.md

 ## Acknowledgement

-- All data used in this project were sourced from [Sigma-Aldrich](https://www.sigmaaldrich.com), and the author does not claim ownership of any of the data.
+- All chemical data used in this project were sourced from [Sigma-Aldrich](https://www.sigmaaldrich.com), and the author does not claim ownership of any of the data.
 They are solely intended for demonstration purposes and are not used for any commercial gain.